jw-zh/PyArcGIS/README.md

 # PyArcGIS
-python script for setting up db environment
+Python script for setting up db environment
 ## Description
 This project is to setup environment for ESRI OGC testing.
 It will read input parameters from input text file, and the script will automatically do followings: